boldare/boldare-tech/content/posts/2018-10-30_Docker-dev-and-prod-ready-setup-for-SPA-app.md

   └── ...
 ```

-The whole `/src` folder is our app heart - main code that we're developing.
-Running applications locally, on development environment by some `webpack-dev-server` or another serving tool, give us an opportunity to have *hot module reload*, *live preview*, *fast run* etc.
+The whole `/src` folder is our app's heart - main code that we're developing.
+Running applications locally, on development environment by some `webpack-dev-server` or another serving tool, gives us an opportunity to have *hot module reload*, *live preview*, *fast run* etc.
 It's really good for development purpose and we'll use it!

 ### <a name="docker"></a>Docker, wtf is that?